Django Unchained: Accolades

+Criticism

+Use of racial slurs and portrayal of slavery

-Some commentators thought that the film's heavy usage of the word "nigger" is inappropriate, affecting them to an even greater extent than the depicted violence against the slaves.
+Some commentators thought that the film's over-usage of the word "nigger" was inappropriate; they objected to that even more than to the extensive violence depicted against the slaves.
 Other reviewers have defended the usage of the language in the historical context of race and slavery in the United States.

-African-American filmmaker Spike Lee, in an interview with Vibe, said he would not see the film, explaining "All I'm going to say is that it's disrespectful to my ancestors.
+African American filmmaker Spike Lee, in an interview with Vibe, said he would not see the film, explaining "All I'm going to say is that it's disrespectful to my ancestors.
 That's just me ...
 I'm not speaking on behalf of anybody else."
 Lee later wrote, "American slavery was not a Sergio Leone Spaghetti Western.
 It was a Holocaust.
 My ancestors are slaves stolen from Africa.
 I will honor them."

 Actor and activist Jesse Williams has contrasted accuracy of the racist language used in the film with what he sees as the film's lack of accuracy about the general lives of slaves, too often portrayed as "well-dressed Negresses in flowing gowns, frolicking on swings and enjoying leisurely strolls through the grounds, as if the setting is Versailles, mixed in with occasional acts of barbarism against slaves ...
 That authenticity card that Tarantino uses to buy all those 'niggers' has an awfully selective memory."
-He also criticizes the lack of solidarity between slave characters, and their general lack of a will to escape from slavery, with Django as the notable exception.
+He also criticizes what seems to be a lack of solidarity among slave characters, and their general lack of a will to escape from slavery, with Django as the notable exception.